-It is part of the philosophy of the Honors Program that Service Learning be accomplished in such a way as to further an Honors student's educational and career goals.
+It is part of the philosophy of the Honors Programthat Service Learning be accomplished in such a way as to further an Honors student's educational and career goals.
 The student selects a placement site and activity, which are in harmony with her or his character and educational program.
-Agency contacts, the Director of Honors, and the Service Learning Coordinator are the resources to empower the student to find a channel for service.
+Agency contacts, the Director of Honors, the Service Learning Coordinator, and the Executive Director of HYPE Career Ready and Placement Services, are the resources to empower the student to find a channel for service.
 But the choice is the student's.
 She or he will consider her or his values, major, and career goals in selecting a placement.
 Since Service Learning placement takes place during the junior or senior year, Honors students have ample time to locate and prepare themselves for this enriching endeavor.
+There are two paths: 1) a direct service path for an organization, or 2) an internship path in a potential career field the student wishes to explore (Mark McKee, Executive Director of Hype Career Ready and Placement Services is available to help in finding such a placement).
+Either path is unpaid and seen as direct service.
+Students are also encouraged to consider a placement where they can serve beyond their semester of service.
+Agencies have given feedback that volunteering for the minimum of a year is more helpful for the organization.